 |

 Herta

 is often misidentified as Gretl in these photos as well.
-Herta is on the right in both
+Herta is seated

+|